brycewray/hugo-site/content/posts/2021/08/mixed-nuts-09.md

 Another reader, having seen my "[Conversation piece](/posts/2020/10/conversation-piece/)" article reviewing methods of allowing commenting on static websites, asked why I no longer had such commenting on my site.
 As I told him:

-> I decided to go with strictly emails after reading a few articles by fellow bloggers indicating that they preferred communicating by email with their readers, believing---as I have found, too---that such communications usually provided greater value to both sides.
+> I decided to go with strictly emails after reading a few articles by fellow bloggers indicating that they preferred communicating by email with their readers, believing --- as I have found, too --- that such communications usually provided greater value to both sides.

 And, to close on a related note, that's what the button below is for.
 Operators may not be standing by, but I am (well, sometimes, anyway).